 Here are some companies that offer mail-in recycling services:

 - Think Green From Home (Waste Management Inc.)

 - WasteSecure (Universal Recycling Technologies, LLC)

 These kits range in price, but a kit for standard 4ft fluorescent tubes costs $100 and holds about 68 tubes.
-Purchase the kit that fits the number of tubes that you are wanting to recycle, and the company will mail you the box with the prepaid shipping label.
+Purchase the kit that fits the number of tubes that you want to recycle, and the company will mail you the box with the prepaid shipping label.
 Simply box them up according to the instructions, and mail them back to the company.
 They will often send you a certificate of recycling, confirming that they have properly disposed of the materials.

 How to Recycle Broken Fluorescent Bulbs and Tubes

 You might be nervous to dispose of fluorescent bulbs or tubes that have been broken because of the mercury content.
 This can be a safety issue in workplaces and businesses.